Broadway railway station

-Broadway railway station is a railway station on the heritage Gloucestershire Warwickshire Railway in the town of Broadway in Worcestershire, England.
+Broadway railway station is a railway station on the heritage Gloucestershire Warwickshire Railway in the village of Broadway in Worcestershire, England.

 History

-The original station opened in 1904, and closed to passengers in 1960; the original station buildings was demolished in Autumn 1963 although the line through the site remained open for regular passenger trains until 1968 and goods until official closure in November 1976.
+The original station opened in 1904, and closed to passengers in 1960; the original station buildings were demolished in autumn 1963 although the line through the site remained open for regular passenger trains until 1968 and goods until official closure in November 1976.